raphaelmoreira/lensophy/README.md

 - <ins>Demonstrates loyalty</ins>: Is loyal to their commitments, relationships, and responsibilities, showing fidelity to people and values they consider important.
 - <ins>Maintains trust</ins>: Can be trusted to keep promises and hold secrets when necessary.
 - <ins>Pursues moral virtue</ins>: Strives for continuous improvement and the cultivation of virtues such as compassion, honesty, and respect.

+# Why?
+Remind people that, even physically distant from the interlocutor, respect must be maintained.